gu-nogueira/gu-nogueira/README.md

 ### 👨‍💻 About me

 - 🇧🇷 I'm from Brazil.
-But there's a lot of places i want to place my feet on 🇺🇸🇨🇦🇯🇵🇫🇷🇦🇷.
+But i've been into 🇺🇸 and there are a lot of places i still want to place my feet on 🇨🇦🇯🇵🇫🇷🇦🇷.
 - 🧠 Consistency is power, look where i am, and where i'll be.
 - 🎓 I'm graduated in Systems Analysis and Development at [FATEC](https://www.fatecbt.edu.br/fatec/).
 - 💻 I'm currently as a Full Stack Developer, working with these technologies: